About us

 Juliette Sanders

-Juliette is passionate about inspiring and developing others in the energy sector; she was part of the initial team that set up Women in Nuclear, and is a founding member of the TIDE Taskforce – set up to improve Equity, Diversity and Inclusion across the energy industry.
+Juliette is passionate about inspiring and developing others in the energy sector; she was part of the initial team that set up Women in Nuclear, and is a founding member of the TIDE initiative – set up to improve Equity, Diversity and Inclusion across the energy industry.
 She is also an honorary lecturer at the University of East Anglia.

 Marguerite Sayers